HISTORY

 A New Chapter

-In July of 2016 a local Spokane Family bought the lodge and is in the process of revitalizing and preserving this magnificent building to its original beauty.
+In July of 2016, a local Spokane family bought the lodge, and since then, it has been revitalizing and preserving this magnificent building to its original beauty.